 If you transfer data across different availability zones within the same region, odds are; charges will be lower than what used to be.
-And if you take a data transfer route that is confined to a single AZ within a single AWS Region, the costs are the lowest.
-If either way does not work out, try architecting or re-architecting your frameworks in a way so that the data transfer across various AWS regions or availability zones, is minimum.
+If you take a data transfer route that is confined to a single AZ within a single AWS Region, the costs are the lowest.
+If either way does not work out, try architecting or re-architecting your frameworks in a way so that the data transfer across various AWS regions or availability zones is minimum.

-Consider the pricing range, for example, how much it costs to transfer up to 40 TB of data OUT from EC2 to the Internet from each Region:
+For example, consider the pricing range regarding the cost to transfer up to 40 TB of data OUT from EC2 to the Internet from each region: